Dive sites Menorca: So much to explore!

 Labyrinth, also known as ‘Grand Canyons’, is a dive site located on the west coast.
 Following the rocky entrance we jump into a fantastic sinkhole, from where we will follow the cliffs that lead us to the entrance of a marvelous cavern.
 Inside, we swim through a halocline and find a tunnel leading further into the coast.
 Experienced divers can go there and look for crustaceans, after which we’ll reach a letterbox exit through which we exit the cavern.

-Kummetjes Corner * (marine reserve)
+Punta Lajial * (marine reserve)

 Cathedral **